-CLSQL's symbolic SQL syntax currently has support for the following CommonSQL compatible SQL
+CLSQL's symbolic SQL syntax currently has support for the following CommonSQL compatible SQL substring limit group-by having not-null exists uplike is == the coalesce view-class

 '''

 operators:

 any

 some

 all

 not

 union

 intersect

 minus

 except

 order-by

 null

 like

 and

 or

 in

 substr

 =

 <

 >

 >=

 <=

 <>

 count

 {\tt max}

 min

 avg

 sum

 function

 between

 distinct

 nvl

 slot-value

 userenv

 as well as the pseudo-operator function.

 The following operators are provided as CLSQL extensions to the CommonSQL API.

+concat

+substring

+limit

+group-by

 '''